Teaching Mindfulness-Based Cognitive Therapy

 Experiments testing the efficacy of MBCT on depression demonstrated that relapse rates for the disorder decreased, and recent studies have shown the applicability of MBCT in treating a variety of issues besides depression – including anxiety, self-criticism, and ADHD – in clients from multiple age groups.

 This 2-day course will equip you to run your own MBCT programmes.

 IMPORTANT: in order to register for this course, you must have practised mindfulness regularly for at least six months, and have an understanding of its attitudes and benefits.
-If you are a beginner, look out for our new Gateway to Mindfulness course, due to be published soon.
+If you are a beginner, you can register on our Gateway to Mindfulness course.
 This will, in time, give you access to the MBCT course.

 This course includes:

 - Living in the Mind

 - All materials needed to run your course

 - Extra mindfulness recordings to expand your practice

 - Suggestions for useful resources